sathviksriss7/InfluencerFlowAI/README.md

 - **Status Management**: Real-time updates on deal status and creator responses
 - **Follow-up Intelligence**: AI recommendations for follow-up timing and content

+#### **📨 Direct Gmail Integration for Sending** (NEW!)
+- Securely connect your own Gmail account via OAuth 2.0.
+- Send outreach emails, follow-ups, and negotiation messages directly from your Gmail, enhancing authenticity and deliverability.
+- Seamlessly integrated into the Campaign Builder, Outreaches page (Follow-ups), and Negotiation Agent.
+- All sent Gmail messages are logged to the `conversation_messages` table with their Gmail send status and message ID.

 ### 📊 Platform Management

 #### Creator Discovery & Management